groupvine/gv-doc/3-send/4-sendSettings.md

 Similarly, general members in a sub-group can be allowed to send sub-group emails by setting **Can general members also send group emails?** on the <img src="/docimages/transparent-gear-icon.png" height="22"> **Sub-group Settings** page.

-If general members are allowed to send emails, we recommend turning on moderation so Administrators can review emails before they are sent.
+If general members are allowed to send emails, consider turning on moderation so Administrators can review emails before they are sent.

 </span> <!-- sub g4s -->